vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-multi-language-stores.md

 Custom translations can be implemented at either the app or account level:

-- **App-level translations**: Developers can set personalized translations for each locale within the `/messages` folder of the frontend app.
+- **App-level translations**: Developers can set personalized translations for each locale within the frontend app's `/messages` folder.
 These translations are applied, by default, to any store using the app.
 To learn how to set messages during the development of a React app, please follow this [guide](https://developers.vtex.com/docs/guides/vtex-io-documentation-8-translating-the-component).
 - **Account-level translations**: Developers can overwrite a message imported from a frontend app with a completely customized message making the appropriate GraphQL API request to the Messages app.
-To learn how to overwrite a message from a storefront app, please follow this [guide](https://developers.vtex.com/docs/guides/storefront-content-internationalization).
+To learn how to overwrite a message from a frontend app, please follow this [guide](https://developers.vtex.com/docs/guides/storefront-content-internationalization).

 > The Messages app is a standalone translation application and should not be confused with a string repository.
 It requires providing a source language, source content, and destination language.
 The output will be the translation of the source content from the source language to the destination language.